kelomo2502/Working-with-kubernetes-resources/README.md

 ## Deployment in kubernetes

  Deployment in kubernetes is a declarative approach to managing and scaling applications.
 It provides a blueprint for the desired state of the application, allowing Kubernetes to handle the complexities of deploying and managing replicas.
 Whether it is running a simple web server or a more complex microservices architecture, Deployments are the cornerstone for maintaining application consistency and availability.

+## Services in kubernetes

+In Kubernetes, a Service is an abstraction that defines a logical set of Pods and a policy by which to access them.
+It acts as a stable endpoint to connect to the application, allowing for easy communication within the cluster or from external sources.
+Some of the several types of Services in Kubernetes;

+- ClusterIp
+  The default type.
+Exposes the Service on a cluster-internal IP.
+Accessible only within the cluster.

+- NodePort
+   Exposes the Service on each Node's IP at a static port (NodePort).
+Accessible externally using `NodeIP`

+- Loadbalancer
+   Exposes the Service externally using a cloud provider's load balancer.
+Accessible externally through the load balancer's IP.

+## Deploying a Minicube sample applicaton using YAML

+Lets create a Minikube deployment and service using `kubectl`